Using a Power of Attorney to steal money

 Your children hold your Enduring POA.
 Let us say you are of unsound mind.
 As donees, the children control your finances.
 Can your children move assets from your name into their names?

 You have dementia.
 Therefore, you lack mental capacity.
-You need to move into an aged care facility.
-But in doing so you lose all your money to the government.
-However, if your children use your POA to put a lot of your assets into their names, then you lose no money.
+You need to move into an aged care facility in 6 years’ time.
+But you are too wealthy to qualify for subsidised home care.
+However, can your children use your POA to put a lot of your assets into their names?
+And then you qualify.
 Can the children do this under your POA?

 The answer again is no. The children must act in the parent’s best interest under the POAs.
 Stealing their father’s assets is of no benefit to their father and is not acting in his best interest.